Pauline J. Calla

 In addition to Loma Linda University and School of Allied Health Professions admissions requirements, the applicant must also complete the following requirement:

-The following prerequisites/courses must be completed at a regionally accredited college or university:
+The following corequisites/courses must be completed at an accredited college or university:

 |HLCS 242||Coding I||4|